Latent Stratification for Incrementality Experiments: Example application

-To illustrate the reduction in posterior variance of the ATE, we compare the principal stratification model to the standard difference-in-means model in equation \eqref{eq:diff-in-means_est}.
-We estimate it with Bayesian methods to facilitate comparison, assuming a Normally distributed error term and diffuse priors.
-As a second benchmark, we also compare to a model with zero-inflated Normals, to accommodate the large number observed zeros, specifically:

-where the ATE is estimated as $\tau_{zi} = q_1 * \beta - q_0 * \alpha$.\footnote{We overload $\alpha$ and $\sigma$ to emphasize the relationships between models.} Since the principal stratification model only allows for an increase in purchase incidence, we also estimate a constrained version of this model where $q_1 > q_0$.
+The reduction in the variance of the ATE is substantial and can be seen in Table \ref{tab:app1_var_red}.
+For Experiment 2, the point estimates of the ATE are very similar ($\widehat{\tau}^{\text{LS}} = 0.0225$ versus $\widehat{\tau}^{\text{DiM}}=0.0247$), but the variance is reduced by 48.2\% from $(0.0095)^2=0.000090$ to $(0.0069)^2=0.000048$.
+Latent stratification increases the precision of the ATE estimate, giving decision makers a better estimate of the lift produced by the marketing treatment.

-Table \ref{tab:var_reduction_1} and Figure \ref{fig:var_reduction_1} compare the ATE estimates from the principal stratification model versus the three benchmark models.
-The point estimates of the ATE are generally similar; the exception are Experiments 1 and 5 where the estimated ATE is different for models that are constrained to positive lift versus the unconstrained models.
-Principal stratification restricts the change in purchase incidence to be non-negative, which pushes the estimates up slightly particularly for Experiments 1 and 5, where the observed incidence in treatment and control are similar.
-Other changes in the estimates are due to the ATE being estimated for the sub-sample in each stratum, rather than from the whole sample.
+Table \ref{tab:app1_var_red} shows that for Experiments 2--4, the point estimates of the LS and DiM ATEs are generally similar.
+In Experiments 1 and 5 the LS estimate is higher.
+Latent stratification restricts the change in purchase incidence to be non-negative, which pushes the estimates up particularly for Experiments 1 and 5, where the observed purchase incidence in treatment and control are similar.\footnote{These two experiments were run during non-peak periods, while the other three were run during the holiday season, which may explain the difference in treatment effects.} A shift in the estimated ATE may raise doubts about the validity of the latent stratification model and assumptions, which is why we test for misspecification in the next subsection.

-More importantly, the estimates of the ATE based on the principal stratification model have substantially lower posterior variance than all benchmark models, including the zero-inflated model that is constrained to have positive increase in incidence between treatment and control.
-Across the 5 experiments, we see reductions of 36.1\% to 57.4\% over the standard difference-in-means estimator ($\widehat{\tau}_d$).
-The zero-inflated model provides very little reduction in variance, suggesting that simply accounting for zeros in the model is insufficient to reduce the variance.
-The zero-inflated model that is constrained to positive lift provides a substantial improvement in variance, but is still dominated by the principal stratification model.

-One way to realize the benefit of principal stratification is to consider how large the control group needs to be to detect a difference in the ROI given a fixed campaign size of 140K.
-For Experiment 2, testing a null hypothesis of $0\%$ ROI vs. an alternative of $25\%$ ROI with 90\% power and 5\% 1-sided confidence level, requires 66K customers in the control group using the diff-in-means analysis (assuming a catalog cost of \$1 and using the average sales of \$9.31 per customer).
-Using principal stratification cuts this requirement in half to 33K and the difference translates to an increase of approximately \$77K in additional revenues when the alternative hypothesis is true.\footnote{The ROI is defined as $ROI = \frac{Y(1)-Y(0)-c}{c}$ when $c$ is the cost.
-It can be transformed to fit our model for estimating $ATE = \log(1+Y(1)-c(1+ROI)) - \log(1+Y(0))$.}